 Database backups are necessary to ensure that your data is always safe and secure.
 Backups aid in the recovery of computer devices in the event of a disaster, as well as the recovery of data after files, have been damaged or deleted.

-Database backups are critical for avoiding data loss, which can entirely shut down a company’s activities. pgAdmin Backup Database makes it easier for companies to manage their data backup in PostgreSQL.
+Database backups are critical for avoiding data loss, which can entirely shut down a company’s activities.
+Backup Postgres Database pgAdmin makes it easier for companies to manage their data backup in PostgreSQL.
 The following steps to perform the pgAdmin Backup Database are listed below.

 - Locate the database that needs to be backed up (to create a backup).
 You must choose ‘make backup‘ from the context menu.